Skip to Content

 17. Take The Hoonah Mountain 360 Tram Tour

-Like a hop-on hop-off bus, the 360 Tram Tour allows guests to enjoy the scenery from an open-air tram.
-Guests start the tram tour from the top of Hoonah Mountain.
+Like a hop-on hop-off bus, the 360 Tram Tour allows guests to enjoy the scenery from an open-air vehicle.
+Guests start the 90-minute tram tour from the top of Hoonah Mountain.

 18. Take A Helicopter Tour

 Icy Strait Aviation offers helicopter tours in Anchorage and Hoonah.
-Travelers can choose from three excursions depending on their level of adventure.
-For a leisurely and cultural experience, pick the Alaskan picnic by helicopter.
+Travelers can choose from three excursions depending on their adventure level.
+The Alaskan picnic by helicopter offers a leisurely and cultural experience.

-The 2.5-hour Pilot’s Choice flight will allow the pilot to decide where to fly based on weather and animal sightings.
-Part of the flight could include panoramic landscapes of Glacier Bay National Park nearby.
+The 2.5-hour Pilot’s Choice flight lets the pilot decide where to fly based on weather and animal sightings.
+Part of the flight could include panoramic landscapes of Glacier Bay National Park.

 The cannery building in Icy Strait Point